LovelK7/PyFloraPots/README.md

 ***The program works with the help of several modules, each with a separate function***

 # database.py
-This is where storage, reading, changing, updating and other activities for the baza_pot-plant.db database are performed.
+This is where storage, reading, changing, updating and other activities for the "baza_pot-plant.db" database are performed.
 The database consists of 3 tables:
     - Plants
     - PyPots